Site Information

 SAE J1939 represents a very ingeniously designed protocol, which uses Classical CAN as its hardware layer.
 SAE J1939 adds software resources on top of Classical CAN to implement network management, including node IDs, address claim procedure, message lengths of up to 1785 bytes, and more.

-Note: The SAE J1939 Standard comes in the form of several documents indexed from SAE J1939-1x to SAE J1939-7x in reference to the ISO/OSI 7-Layer Model.
+Note: The SAE J1939 Standard consists of several documents indexed from SAE J1939-1x to SAE J1939-7x in reference to the ISO/OSI 7-Layer Model.

 SAE J1939 is a prime example of good American engineering according to the KISS principle (KISS = Keep It Simple, Stupid!).
 Consequently, SAE J1939 is more effective (higher bandwidth) than other higher layer protocols such as CANopen or DeviceNet.